Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/25-AIE-kernel-optimization/README.md

 *Figure 40 - Pixel Per Lane Input Format*

 This format uses six 256-bit vectors for a group of eight pixels.
-Each group consists of a row for `$x_{frac}$`, a row for `$y_{frac}$`, and a row for each of the reference pixels.
+Each group consists of a row for $x_{frac}$, a row for $y_{frac}$, and a row for each of the reference pixels.
 Note that this input format is also more efficient that the one introduced in Figure 21 since none of the vector elements are unused.
 Kernel code based on the pixel per lane approach is shown below with the first set of interpolations over the x coordinate shown in Figure 41.

 ![figure41](images/kernel_pxlperlane_1.png)